 - Gingerbread Kit (We don't eat this so I always buy on clearance at the end of the season for the next year)

 - Polar Express- This one started at a very poor time in our lives (medical school days).
-We’ve never done the actual Polar Express Train Ride, this is a family favorite for us.
-We load up in the car wearing our Christmas PJ’s with our Christmas blankets in hand.
+We've never done the actual Polar Express Train Ride, this is a family favorite for us.
+We load up in the car wearing our Christmas PJ's with our Christmas blankets in hand.
 I always make hot cocoa and we drive around neighborhoods looking at Christmas lights.
-We give each of the boys a “Polar Express Ticket and Bell” in there bag (we actually use the same bells every year!), and I also put the thermal cups and hot cocoa packets in the bag.
-We have so many great memories from this tradition!
+Each of the boys a "Polar Express Ticket and Bell" in there bag (we actually use the same bells every year!), and I also put the thermal cups and hot cocoa packets in the bag.
+There are years of great memories from this tradition!

 - Christmas Orange Book and Chocolate Orange- I reuse all my books each year.

 - Movie Night- A couple days are Christmas movies and a treat.

 - Bubble Bath- Red or Green Bubble Bath

 - Crafts- This takes up several days- I love buying these on clearance at the end of the season and saving for the following year.
 Here are a couple ideas; coloring books, nutcrackers that the boys paint, stained glass, ornament making, and gift making.